pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 The first version was an object-oriented implementation of Markov chain Monte Carlo (MCMC), based on the numeric package, and heavily influenced by Chris’s prior experiences with Java.

-PyMC  1.0 was released in 2005, and was used by a small group of regular users associated with the University of Georgia.
+PyMC 1.0 was released in 2005, and it was used by a small group of regular users associated with the University of Georgia.
 It ended up on [SourceForge](https://sourceforge.net/projects/pymc/), where others in the community began contributing.
-This lead to biologists Anand Patil and David Heward joining the project in 2006.
+This led to biologists Anand Patil and David Heward joining the project in 2006.

 ### 2006–2013